DavidShenJingtao/tp/docs/DeveloperGuide.md

     Use case ends.

 5a.
-Tutor wishes to refine the search.
+TA wishes to refine the search.
   * 5a1.
-Tutor enters another `find` command with different keyword(s).
+TA enters another `find` command with different keyword(s).

     Use case resumes from step 1.